methylene/sym/README.md

     Object[] row2 = new Object[]{"Lithuania", 65300, 45, 28245};

-Given a rearrangement of the header fields, it's easy to do the same reordering in the data rows using `Permutation.from`:
+Given a rearrangement of the header fields, it's easy to apply the same reordering to the data rows using `Permutation.from`:

     String[] newHeader = new String[]{"country", "pop", "gdp", "area"};
     Permutation reorder = Permutation.from(header, newHeader);